cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/anti-spoofing-protection.md

 Therefore, this message has likely undergone a recipient-rewrite.

-b) ﻿Second, be sure to distinguish between common use cases of recipient rewrites.
+b) Second, be sure to distinguish between common use cases of recipient rewrites.
 If you are going to rewrite the recipient domain to \*.onmicrosoft.com, instead rewrite it to \*.mail.onmicrosoft.com.

-Once you have identified the final recipient domain that is routed behind another server and the recipient domain's MX record actually points to Office 365 (as published in its DNS records), you may proceed to disable﻿ anti-spoofing.
+Once you have identified the final recipient domain that is routed behind another server and the recipient domain's MX record actually points to Office 365 (as published in its DNS records), you may proceed to disable anti-spoofing.

 Remember, you don't want to disable anti-spoofing if the domain's first hop in the routing path is Office 365, only when it's behind one or more services.